 Frequently Asked Questions

-What are The Bord Gáis Energy Irish Book Awards?
+What are The An Post Irish Book Awards?

-The Bord Gáis Energy Irish Book Awards comprises fifteen categories of literary awards aimed at promoting and celebrating excellence in Irish writing on an annual basis.
+The Irish Book Awards comprises seventeen categories of literary awards aimed at promoting and celebrating excellence in Irish writing on an annual basis.
 The Awards are industry recognition awards, adjudicated upon by a broad and democratic electorate, including booksellers, librarians and general readers, via public voting.
 It is the only set of literary awards which enjoys the full support of all sections of the Irish book industry.

-Who runs The Bord Gáis Energy Irish Book Awards?
+Who runs The An Post Irish Book Awards?

-The awards are owned by Irish Book Awards Ltd, a not-for-profit company presided over by a board comprising of Executive Director: Alastair Giles, current Chair: Brendan Corbett, Founder: Derek Hughes, Company Secretary: Larry McHale, current Irish BA president: Bob Johnston & Previous IBA Chairman: John Treacy.
+The awards are owned by Irish Book Awards Ltd, a not-for-profit company presided over by a board comprising Executive Director: Alastair Giles, current Chair: John Treacy, Larry McHale, Brendan Corbett, and the current Irish BA president.
 These individuals also attend an advisory board along with representatives from publishers, sponsors and partners.
 The awards are administered by Bert Wright.

 How are titles submitted for consideration?

-Submissions are welcomed at any time up to the closing date each year provided the title satisfies the eligibility conditions.
+Submissions are welcomed during a two-month window (usually between July and the end of August,) provided the title satisfies the eligibility conditions.
 While there is no limit on nominations, please nominate only those titles you feel have a reasonable chance of winning.
 Entries should be submitted online by clicking the Submissions tab on the home page.

 Are there any constraints on submissions?